Tour type: Small Group

 Your day is free today to relax and enjoy your time by the Red Sea.
 Hurghada is world famous for its scuba diving and snorkelling and the rich Red Sea marine life here attracts divers from all over the world.
 Other adventurous activities available include wind surfing and kite surfing, glass bottomed submarines, quad biking, camel rides and sea fishing trips.
 Our local rep based in Hurghada will be on hand to help make any arrangements.
 Hurghada itself has an interesting marina and old town to explore.

 If you wish, we can book extra nights in the resort in Hurghada for you to extend your time here - please contact us for details and prices.

 Note: Please note that when adding extra nights in Hurghada you will leave the group here and miss the remaining activities in Cairo.
-You can either finish the tour in Hurghada or return later to Cairo.
+You can either finish the tour in Hurghada or fly back to Cairo to finish there.
 Please contact us for more information and customised pricing.

 Hurghada 5-star resort

 Breakfast, Dinner, Lunch